obinnafranklinduru/file-command-handler/README.md

 - **Rename a file:** To rename a file, use the command `rename file <old-path> to <new-path>`.
 Replace `<old-path>` with the current file absolute path and `<new-path>` with the desired new file absolute path.

 - **Add content to a file:** To add content to a file, use the command `add to file <path> this content: <content>`.
 Replace `<path>` with the file absolute path and `<content>` with the content you want to add.

+## Importance Note

+1. The path must be the absolute path, which is the exact location of a file or directory in a file system.
+Examples: - Unix-based systems: `/home/user/documents/file.txt` - Windows systems: `C:\Users\User\Documents\file.txt`

+2. Currently, You can only write one command in the `command.txt`.
+If you write more than one command, it will not process it.
+In the future, there will be an implementation of multiple command handling.

 ## Function Descriptions